-The Department of Educational Leadership and Postsecondary Education, in conjunction with Continuing and Distance Education, offers an Advanced Studies Certificate Program leading to Superintendent Certification.
-The two-year program is designed for individuals seeking endorsement in the state of Iowa as a superintendent or AEA administrator.
+The Department of Educational Psychology, Foundations and Leadership Studies, in conjunction with Continuing and Distance Education, offers an Advanced Studies Certificate Program leading to Superintendent Certification.

 Courses in this program are offered Wednesday nights during the fall and spring semesters via interactive video conferencing.
 Summer sessions include a short on-campus experience.
 Courses are supported online using eLearning, a Blackboard learning management system requiring Internet access and a web browser.
 While most students encounter very few technical difficulties, our team of support specialists is available to assist you as needed.
 For your convenience, you will have electronic access to the UNI Rod Library.

 Read detailed program information from the UNI Educational Leadership Department to learn more.

 Tentative course scheduleClick on a course title to view the course description (if available).

 -- 1 unit(s); May term; Work toward development of Internship Plan

 All students pay the same tuition rate, regardless of location, making it an affordable option for all students.